Jackson C. Frank

 Frank spent his later life homeless and destitute, and died in 1999 from a combination of pneumonia and cardiac arrest.
-Though he only released one record, he has been cited as an influence by many singer-songwriters, including Paul Simon, Sandy Denny, Bert Jansch and Nick Drake.
+Though he only released one record, he has been cited as an influence by many singer-songwriters, including Paul Simon, Sandy Denny, Bert Jansch, and Nick Drake.
 Rolling Stone journalist David Fricke called Frank "one of the best forgotten songwriters of the 1960s."

 Biography

 Early life

 Frank was born Jackson Carey Jones on March 2, 1943, in Buffalo, New York, the only child of Marilyn Rochefort Jones and Jack Jones, a test pilot.
 He later took on the surname of his stepfather, Elmer Frank, an army officer and food chemist.
+He was raised Christian, though he became atheist in later life.

 On March 31, 1954, when Frank was eleven years old, a furnace exploded at his school, Cleveland Hill Elementary School in Cheektowaga, New York.
-The fire killed fifteen of his fellow students, including Marlene du Pont, Frank's then girlfriend, about whom he would later write the song "Marlene".
-Frank survived, but had burns to over fifty percent of his body.
-The trauma from the burns also caused extensive damage to his parathyroid glands, resulting in an unregulated buildup of calcium in his body that led to extensive joint problems.
+The resulting fire killed fifteen of his fellow students, including Marlene du Pont, Frank's then girlfriend, about whom he would later write the song "Marlene", and whom he intended to name a second album after.
+Frank survived after escaping through a window, but had burns to over fifty percent of his body and had to stay in hospital for eight and a half months.
+His song "Yellow Walls" was written about his stay.
+The trauma from the burns also caused extensive damage to his parathyroid glands, resulting in an unregulated buildup of calcium in his body that led to extensive joint problems and caused a bent posture and pronounced limp that lasted the rest of his life.

-During his hospital stay he was introduced to music when a teacher, Charlie Castelli, brought Frank an acoustic guitar to keep him occupied during the recovery.
-He was influenced greatly by Elvis Presley as a teenager.
-In 1957, he traveled to Memphis, Tennessee with his mother to meet Elvis at a meet-and-greet event for the children injured in the Cleveland Hill fire.
-In 1961, he enrolled at Gettysburg College and began majoring in journalism, but his studies were cut short as he dropped out after a year.
-When he was 21, he received an insurance payout of $110,500 ($ today) for his injuries, enough for him to move to England.